oliviarmunoz/61040-portfolio/assignments/pset1/exercise2.md

   actions

   register (username: String, password: String): (user: User)
-      requires: a valid and unique username (from the currently existing usernames)
+      requires: the username is unique from the currently existing usernames and only contains English characters or numbers.
-      effects: creates and returns a new User with the username and password.
-Has no effect if the user is already registered.
+      effects: creates and returns a new User that is associated with the username and password.

-  authenticate (username: Username): (user: User)
+  authenticate (username: String, password: String): (user: User)
-      requires: a valid Username (username and password combination that exists)
+      requires: a valid username and password combination that exists already
-      effects: returns the User with the associated Username.
+      effects: returns the User with the associated username.
 Has no effect if the username does not exist or if it doesn't match with the password.
   ```

 - What essential invariant must hold on the state?
 How is it preserved?

-  - The usernames are all unique and have exactly one associated password.
+  - The usernames are all unique and have exactly one password.
 It is preserved by the `requires` clause for register.

 - One widely used extension of this concept requires that registration be confirmed by email.
 Extend the concept to include this functionality.
 (Hints: you should add (1) an extra result variable to the register action that returns a secret token that (via a sync) will be emailed to the user; (2) a new confirm action that takes a username and a secret token and completes the registration; (3) whatever additional state is needed to support this behavior.)